NikolayChirkov/obj2/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![GitHub file size in bytes](https://img.shields.io/github/size/aethernet-io/obj/aether/obj/obj.h)

-is a C++11 cross-platform architecture heder-only framework for creating lightweight, highly structured, easily supportable, reliable, distributed applications.
+is a C++11 cross-platform architecture header-only framework for creating lightweight, highly structured, easily supportable, reliable, distributed applications.

 The core concept is well-known from other frameworks: an application is represented as a graph, and each node is a serializable class instance.